constantinoup18/The-Lonely-Bird-band/README.md

 For simplicity with a hint of colour, the website on desktop home-page consists of a sleek design. the webpage background colour, so as to be gentle on the users eyes, is an off white with a grey-black text. the blue heading provides a splash of colour and is easy to take in visually.
-The "upcoming events" section is a bold green with a vary of grey and black colour scheme as to draw attention to it but still kep it visually pleasing. the home page provides a small image of the band and breif detail of who they are and what they do. the image is wrapped in-between the text to provide detail and maximize space.
+The "upcoming events" section is a vary of grey and black colour scheme as to draw attention to it but still kep it visually pleasing. the home page provides a small image of the band and breif detail of who they are and what they do. the image is wrapped in-between the text to provide detail and maximize space.

 Users want a website that is easy to use.
 The Home, Contact and Gallery pages all work to guide users to each page seemlessly. and on mobile the menu button